 Inca Quarry Trek 4 Days – Walk through the mountains of the Sacred Valley of the Andes; we begin to explore the Choquequilla temple, Perolniyoc, and Wayrac Punku.
 From Wayrac Punko, observe the Inca quarries of Cachicata.

-Inca Quarry Trek 04 days to Machu Picchu, the outdoor adventure around Socma, Inti Punku Inca Lookout overlooking the snowy Veronica and the Cachiccata Inca quarries, also known as the Chaski trail “Chaski means an athletic runner.”
+Inca Quarry Trek 4 Day to Machu Picchu, an outdoor adventure around Socma, Inti Punku Inca Lookout overlooking the snowy Veronica, and the Cachiccata Inca quarries, is also known as the Chaski trail.
+“Chaski means an athletic runner.”

 We packed our adventure gear and started hiking to reach the top of Kuychicassa Pass.
 From the top, we can see parts of the Sacred Valley of the Incas around Ollantaytambo, its valleys, and ravines.
 After descending, we have a short undulating road until we reach the Inca gate of the sun, “Inti Punko de Ollantaytambo.”
 The panoramic views direct toward the snow-capped peaks of Waqa Willka or Verónica and the entire SACRED VALLEY mountain range.
 We explore the Inca ruins near the Cachicata quarries and head to our Chancachuco camp.